Nill404-Cyber/Nill404-Cyber/README.md

-# Hi there, I'm Sun! 👋
+# Hi there, I'm Nill! 👋

 ## 🚀 About Me
 I'm experienced in Python, Bash and currently learning.
 I'm always eager to collaborate on open-source projects, especially those written in python.